SmartAgentProtocol/SmartAgents/WeeklyStatus.md

 ## Notes on Weekly Status From Community

-- Week 1 May 28th 2023: Hacked on front end and got basic GPT Chat style interface live and hook ups done for OpenAI.
+- Week 1 May 28th 2023: Pedro, Scott and David hacked on front end and got basic GPT Chat style interface live and hook ups done for OpenAI.

-- Week 2 June 4th 2023: Hacked on front end and mapped actions such Staking, Swaps, and Wallet Connect to prompts with color coded action buttons.
+- Week 2 June 4th 2023: Pedro, Scott & David hacked on front end and mapped actions such Staking, Swaps, and Wallet Connect to prompts with color coded action buttons.

-- Week 3 June 11th 2023: Update Week 3:
-Tech talk & hacking session with Scott, Pedro, Mohan, Luke and David.
+- Week 3 June 11th 2023: Tech talk & hacking session with Scott, Pedro, Mohan, Luke and David.

 A. Pedro and Scott advanced the Front End & Back End connection work.
 See updates to Github. https://github.com/SmartAIAgents/SmartAgents